CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 #### SYS.2.3.A7 Restrictive rights assignment to files and directories

-Users' access to files and directories SHOULD always be restricted to the minimum required.
+Users' access to files and directories SHOULD always be limited to the minimum required.
 It should in any case be ensured that services and applications may only create, modify or delete their assigned files.
 On directories where all users have write permissions (eg / tmp) the sticky bit SHOULD be set.

 #### SYS.2.3.A8 Use of application restriction techniques